 Being able to plan what you are going to do is crucial to anybody’s success in life.
 Yet nobody teaches us how to do it.
 If you have been to a Business Administration course, for example.
 You might never hear anything about how to set goals.
 Nor keep up with your schedule.
 You will not learn how to analyze the results of your choices.
 It is always a good idea to write your plans down on paper.

 But, if you could only be able to see the big picture.
-You could create a step-step guide towards your desired future.
+You could create a step-step guide toward your desired future.
 You would know why you are saving so much money.
 Also why you are still on that job that you don’t like.
-Finally what you have to do so to change your current situation.
+Finally, what do you have to do so to change your current situation?

 2. Listening skills